 Kai are double coated and come in three coat colours: aka-tora (red brindle), chu-tora (medium brindle) and kuro-tora (black brindle).
 There is also a recessive gene for cream coloured Kai, though this colour is not recognised and is non-standard, as the cream colouring takes away from the Kai’s natural camouflage.
 They also often have black spots covering their tongues.
 Their tails can be curled (maki-o) or sickle (sashi-o).

 Kai are an intelligent breed, often described as independent thinkers.
-They are naturally shy and aloof with strangers and unknown dogs, and can be flighty when spooked, but become very attached to their owner and family.
+They are naturally aloof with strangers and unknown dogs, but should not be overly shy or aggressive.
+They can be more flighty when spooked than the other Nihon Ken breeds, but become very attached to their owner and family.
 They are quick learners and are willing to please their owners if the owner puts in the effort to work with their Kai.

 FCI Breed Standard